 -P purgeI18nPackage: Option to delete the translation package in the local maven repository (active by default).
 To disable this option, add - before the profile:

-For production, version must not be SNAPSHOT (otherwise packages will not be kept in cache).
-So to remove SNAPASHOT or to make your own release (for avoiding package mix-up in cache), modify the changelist property.
+For production, the version must not include SNAPSHOT (as packages with a SNAPSHOT are always downloaded, not cached).
+To remove SNAPASHOT or create your own release (use a specific name to prevent package conflicts in the cache), update the changelist property.
 From the Weasis root folder, execute:

-For building only the native binaries (without installer), add the parameter --no-installer
+To generate only the native binaries (without creating an installer), include the --no-installer flag.

 ./build/script/package-weasis.sh --help